Margaret Cruikshank

-Margaret Louise Cruikshank (born April 26, 1940) is an American lesbian feminist writer and academic.
+Margaret Louise Cruikshank (born April 26, 1940) is an American lesbian feminist writer and academic, best known for writing "Lesbian studies: present and future" and "Learning to be old: gender, culture, and aging".

 She was one of the first American academics to be out during a time when gay rights were an unfamiliar concept.
-Cruikshank played a central role in establishing the importance of lesbian studies within both women's studies and the academy through the publication of her edited anthologies.
+Cruikshank played a central role in establishing the importance of lesbian studies within both women's studies and the academy through the publication of her edited anthologies and taught Lesbian and gay literature the City College of San Francisco Castro Valencia campus.

 Early life and education

 Margaret Louise Cruikshank was born in Duluth, Minnesota on April 26, 1940.
 Her parents are George Patrick Cruikshank and Louise Marie Wimmer.

 Cruikshank attended The College of St. Scholastica, obtaining her Bachelor of Arts in English in 1962.
 She says she started writing during her college years.
-In the early 1960s she came out as a lesbian within the Minneapolis lesbian-feminist community.
+In the early 1970s she came out as a lesbian within the Minneapolis lesbian-feminist community.

 She received her Ph.D. in Victorian literature from Loyola University in 1969, writing her dissertation on Thomas B. Macaulay.

 During the 1970s, Cruikshank played an active role in the explosion of lesbian feminist politics and culture.